Meeco/guardian-sd-responder/docs/GETTING_STARTED.md

 ## Register a Data Credential

-We need to register the encrypted credential that we made with the guardian.
+We need to register the [encrypted credential that was made earlier](#issuing-data-credential).
+This step would normally be done by the [Hedera Guardian](https://github.com/hashgraph/guardian) instance.

-To do this, we can run the responder script `yarn register` in a new terminal and fill in details as prompted from the steps we completed above:
+To register the data credential, we can run the responder script `yarn register` in a new terminal and fill in details as prompted from the steps we completed above:

 ```
 ?
 Would you like to immediately register the credential (skip HCS message)?
 No
 ?
 ID/URN of the verifiable credential urn:uuid:688daba5-fbd4-4643-8f9e-eb11289f5cfb
 ?
 IPFS CID of the encrypted credential bafybeiaxu5au6fg63aifihinbigkqp5r66u7tqfomlgsz44sher4ubjlki/credential.json
 ?
 Encrypted passphrase Aes256Gcm.TX7OKlFpgW2Pvb6FaisLtHmDPBLEMt7EEpx9qWzj5EXd9W8f7sQV55_4m_Yw9gV1wbi-9P_rvSJzb7CAqvKthr2VR2f_tf5tT7YID3QkfWdoEXKY1hD25a3TZ8soO8yl.QUAAAAAFaXYADAAAAADebqcpqIH2XqWfxrAFYXQAEAAAAAD8TUEtifxmd4yaP161V7vyAmFkAAUAAABub25lAAA=.Pbkdf2Hmac.S0EAAAAFaXYAFAAAAABufNROtKnYY8PqCxjThVHOjrtfVxBpADpVAAAQbAAgAAAAAmhhc2gABwAAAFNIQTI1NgAA
 ?
-Guardian ID (default is first configured guardian) bd07af81-ea0e-4ef2-9846-d410a3cfcdf0
+Guardian ID (default is first configured guardian) 12345678-0000-0000-0000-123456789abc
 ?
 Topic ID for the message (default is the first topic for the selected guardian) Z.ZZ.ZZZ (YourTopic)
 ```